Delaware Wetlands logo

 Samantha Stetzar, seasonal with the Wetland Monitoring Assessment Program

-Working in wetlands
+Working in Wetlands

 Wetlands work is not for the faint of heart.
 I won’t sugar coat it for you.
 Its dirty.
 Its messy.
 Oftentimes pretty buggy (even though we really lucked out this year).
 Yep.
 Wetlands can be all of those things.
 But – they are also so much more.
-I don’t think I’ve learned so much in one summer than I did working as a seasonal with DNREC’s Wetland Monitoring & Assessment team.
+I don’t think I’ve learned so much in one summer than I did working as a seasonal with DNREC’s Wetland Monitoring and Assessment team.

 This year we focused primarily on wetlands in the Brandywine Watershed, or rather, the Piedmont region of Delaware.
 Since this watershed was so unique in that it contained elevation, topographical configuration allowing for seep wetlands to emerge, I got a closer look into how the protocol is adapted and modified.
 Due to the unique topography of the region, assessing these wetlands became more of a challenge in comparison to previous watersheds in relatively flat locations of Delaware.
 However, I welcomed the challenges!